wanderview/fetchevent-worker-timing/explainer.md

 ## What’s All This Then

-This document proposes a new web platform API that allows a service worker script to record timing information associated with a particular FetchEvent.
-This timing information then becomes available on the associated network request’s PerformanceResourceTiming object.
+This document proposes a new web platform API that allows a service worker script to record timing information associated with a particular `FetchEvent`.
+This timing information then becomes available on the associated network request’s `PerformanceResourceTiming` object.

-When the browser navigates or loads a subresource for a page it may dispatch a FetchEvent to a service worker.
+When the browser navigates or loads a subresource for a page it may dispatch a `FetchEvent` to a service worker.
 This allows the service worker script to dynamically determine how that navigation or subresource request is handled.
 This provides the site the flexibility to dynamically handle poor network conditions or other situations.

 This flexibility, however, can come at a cost.
 Dispatching an event to a javascript thread while fetching a network request adds some overhead.
 This overhead may vary based on browser and device characteristics.
 In addition, the service worker script itself may inadvertently perform work that takes longer than expected to complete.
 These delays can add up over the course of a page’s many resource requests.

 The platform already exposes the [`PerformanceResourceTiming`][0] interface to help sites quantify network performance.
 Historically this interface has focused on resources loaded from the network or http cache.
 The `workerStart` attribute was added to measure the time required to start the service worker thread.
-Beyond that, however, there is currently no information about the time required to process the FetchEvent in the service worker.
+Beyond that, however, there is currently no information about the time required to process the `FetchEvent` in the service worker.

 This leaves some large, complex sites in the unfortunate situation where they encounter some amount of regression in page load times with service workers enabled, but no clear way to diagnose the problem.

-The API proposed in the document will provide additional insight into FetchEvent processing time for each resource request.
+The API proposed in the document will provide additional insight into `FetchEvent` processing time for each resource request.

 ## Goals

-**Goal 1:** Help large, complex sites build high quality service worker scripts with efficient FetchEvent handles.
+**Goal 1:** Help large, complex sites build high quality service worker scripts with efficient `FetchEvent` handlers.

-**Goal 2:** Help sites provide better bug reports to browsers about FetchEvent performance problems in the platform.
+**Goal 2:** Help sites provide better bug reports to browsers about `FetchEvent` performance problems in the platform.

 ## Non-Goals

-Service workers support many different features in addition to the FetchEvent.
-This proposal is focused solely on the FetchEvent.
+Service workers support many different features in addition to the `FetchEvent`.
+This proposal is focused solely on the `FetchEvent`.
 Measuring the behavior of other features is explicitly a non-goal.

 ## Getting Started / Example Code